hemangandhi/brian-rs/CONTRIBUTING.md

 This repo will use issues, forks, and feature branches.

-There will eventually be a CI action for the unit tests.
+There is a CI action for the unit tests.

 ## The Repo Layout